Skip to main content

 Loading a Dynamic Plugin

 Dynamic plugins can be loaded by VeeCode DevPortal at start time.
-They are usually published to a private npm registry, and the DevPortal instance will load them from there according to the configuration.
+They are usually published to a private npm registry or OCI registry, and the DevPortal instance will load them from there according to the configuration.

 Configuration